If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

-In fact, according to research, emotional eating is one the leading causes of bad food choices.
+If you’re more likely to eat when you’re feeling depressed, anxious or lonely, you might be prone to emotional eating.
+According to research, emotional eating is one of the leading causes of bad food choices.

-So, reevaluate your relationship with the food you eat and learn how to differentiate between real hunger (physical hunger) and fake hunger (head hunger).
+Reevaluate your relationship with the food you eat and learn how to differentiate between real hunger (physical hunger) and fake hunger (head hunger).

-36. Say No to the Bread Basket
+Say No to the Bread Basket

-And the real bad news is that white bread is a staple in most pantries.
+The real bad news is that white bread is a staple in most pantries.